tomkoptel/notes-vault/content/gradle-delegator/_index.md

 ---

-### What we've learned?
+### What We've Learned?

-What you see in build.gradle.kts gets compiled in 2-passes.
+What you see in build.gradle.kts gets compiled in two passes.
 > A top-level script containing a plugins block but no body will be compiled down to a specialized program that instantiates the compiled plugins block class directly - without reflection - and does nothing else.

 {{% /section %}}